Health & Safety in the Department of Archaeology & Anthropology

 Fieldwork Health & Safety

 A risk assessment should be completed for each period of offsite working.
-Please follow the information given in the Safety manual to assess what are the necessary steps you must take.
+Please follow the information about Risk Assessment procedures to assess what are all the necessary steps you must take.

 The University provides travel insurance for employees and registered post-graduate students of the University of Cambridge and its subsidiary companies whilst travelling abroad on University of Cambridge business.
 Cover is also provided for graduate students registered with the University of Cambridge and for undergraduates of the University of Cambridge and official volunteer workers travelling on supervised departmental fieldtrips outside the UK.
 Currently no charge is made for this cover, the costs being met by the University's insurance budget.
 However and most importantly, employees, registered post-graduate students and departments (in the case of fieldtrips) are required to apply for cover using the appropriate application process.
 The various application processes are listed here: http://www.admin.cam.ac.uk/offices/insurance/travel/